artemave/hyper-procrastination/README.md

 Compares speed of different server-side tech in a following test scenario: request a large JSON file 200 times concurrently, then reduce each response to some value.

-Just to give you an idea, on my machine (2015 MBP 13" Core i7), with docker allowed to gobble up to 6Gb or ram, the numbers are as follow:
+Just to give you an idea, on my machine (2015 MBP 13" Core i7) the numbers are as follows:

 | Tech | Time Spent    |
 | -------------  | ------------- |